Carolyn Parrish

-Carolyn Parrish (born Karolina Janoszewska; October 3, 1946) is a politician in Ontario, Canada.
-She was a member of the House of Commons from 1993 to 2006 representing ridings in Mississauga, Ontario; initially as a Liberal Party MP, and then as an independent MP from 2004 to 2006 following her removal from the party.
-She became a city councillor for Mississauga City Council in 2006, and remained there until 2010, when she was defeated by Ron Starr.
-After a brief retirement from politics, Parrish contested and won the position of Councillor for Ward 5 in the 2014 municipal election.
+Carolyn Parrish (born Karolina Janozeski; October 3, 1946) is a Canadian politician who has been the seventh and current mayor of Mississauga since June 24, 2024.
+Parrish previously served as a member of Parliament (MP), representing ridings in Mississauga from 1993 to 2006.
+She sat as a Liberal until 2004.
+She was a Mississauga city councillor from 2006 to 2010 and later from 2014 to 2024 when she resigned to contest the 2024 by-election for mayor.

 Background

-Parrish was born as Karolina Janoszewska and is of Polish heritage.
+Parrish was born as Karolina Janozeski and is of Polish heritage.
 Her sister is romance novelist Marsha Canham.
 Parrish studied at the University of Toronto, St. Michael's College, graduating in 1969, and became a high school teacher.
-She served as a Trustee in the Region of Peel from 1985 to 1990, and was chairperson from 1988 to 1990.
+She served as a Trustee on the Peel Board of Education from 1985 to 1990, and was chairperson from 1988 to 1990.
 She was first elected to the House of Commons as a Liberal in the 1993 election and was re-elected in the three subsequent general elections of 1997, 2000 and 2004.
-She ended her federal career representing the Mississauga, Ontario riding of Mississauga—Erindale as an independent Member of Parliament.
+She ended her federal career representing the Mississauga, Ontario riding of Mississauga—Erindale as an independent member of Parliament.

 Federal politics

-Criticism of the United States administration
+Criticism of U.S. President George W. Bush

 Never promoted from the parliamentary backbench, Parrish was largely unknown nationally until the eve of the U.S.-led Invasion of Iraq in 2003.
-On her way out of a meeting on February 26, 2003, in a media scrum Parrish was overheard on a boom mike saying, "Damn Americans, I hate those bastards!"
+On her way out of a meeting on February 26, 2003, in a media scrum, Parrish was overheard on a boom mike saying, "Damn Americans, I hate those bastards!"
 She later told the media that her comments were directed towards George W. Bush and his administration and not the American people as a whole.
 Members of the opposition Canadian Alliance party called for her to be punished by then Liberal leader and Prime Minister Jean Chrétien, but no disciplinary action occurred.

 After the widespread media attention on her "America-bashing" incident, she remained popular in her home riding.
 After electoral redistribution leading up to the 2004 election, she faced fellow Liberal MP Steve Mahoney in a nomination battle and narrowly won.
 She was re-elected with 54% of the vote in the general election, against 32% for her Conservative opponent.

 In August 2004, Parrish again created controversy by referring to those supporting the North American missile defence proposal as "a coalition of the idiots," mocking the phrase "coalition of the willing" used by Bush describing the American-led alliance in the invasion of Iraq.
 Paul Martin, who had succeeded Chrétien as Prime Minister, asked her to use more tact and discretion when sharing her opinions about such subjects but stopped short of asking her to apologize.
 She responded by saying, "I was elected by thousands of people in my riding.
 They have known me for years.
 I think they like my style."